research

 prompted us to further examine the diversification benefits resulting

 from cross-country versus cross-industry investing.
-Finally, in
+Then, in

-Foreign Listings:
+Foreign Listings

 The series of papers on this subject with Michael Schill dates back to

 our PhD studies at the University of Washington.
-After attending a couple of seminars
+First, in the RFS-2004 paper,

 for listings in familiar markets.
 Second, contrary to the conventional